 We operate the largest residential program for formerly homeless women and children in the Sacramento region, and we are the only program to focus on mothers.

-We accomplish our mission by adhering to our vision — breaking the cycle of poverty and dependence, one family at a time.
+We accomplish our mission by adhering to our vision — end the generational cycle of trauma and homelessness.
 Our current capacity allows us to serve up to 550 women and children each year, and we provide, on average, 675 comprehensive service hours for each family, every month they are with us.

 The History of Saint John’s